BOSTON RED SOX

 Boston baseball traces its roots to the 1870's.
 The enthusiasm and support Bostonians gave to their National League team convinced Ban Johnson that Boston would be a strong charter entry in his new American League.

 He was right.
-The Boston Americans began play on Friday, April 26, 1901 with a 10-6 loss to the Baltimore Orioles.
-Boston finished second in that first season, third in 1902, and then won the very first World Series in 1903, defeating Pittsburgh.
+The Boston Americans began play April 26, 1901 with a 10-6 loss to the Baltimore Orioles.
+Boston finished second that first season, third in 1902, and then won the first World Series in 1903, defeating Pittsburgh.
 These teams were anchored by legendary hurler Cy Young.
-Already in his late thirties, Young won thirty-three, thirty-two and twenty-eight games in 1901-02-03.
+Already in his late 30s, Young won 33, 32 and 28 games in 1901-03.

-The Americans adopted the name Red Sox late in 1907 and hit their stride with World Championships in 1912-15-16-18 led by a legendary outfield — Tris Speaker, the peerless Hall of Fame center fielder, flanked by fellow Hall of Famer Harry Hooper in right and Duffy Lewis in left.
-The Sox also debuted a skinny nineteen-year old left handed pitcher in 1914 who went 2-1 in four games.
-His name was Babe Ruth, and over the next six seasons, he won eighty-nine games and posted an ERA of 2.19, making him one of the best southpaw pitchers in the league.
-He also began showing a prodigious talent to hit home runs and became a league phenomenon when he hit a then-unheard of twenty-nine round trippers in 1919.
+The Americans adopted the name Red Sox late in 1907 and hit their stride with world championships in 1912-15-16-18 led by a legendary outfield — Tris Speaker, the peerless Hall of Fame center fielder, flanked by fellow Hall of Famer Harry Hooper in right and Duffy Lewis in left.
+The Sox also unveiled a skinny 19-year old left-handed pitcher in 1914 who went 2-1 in four games.
+His name was Babe Ruth, and over the next six seasons he won 89 games and posted an ERA of 2.19, making him one of the best southpaw pitchers in the league.
+He also began showing a prodigious talent to hit home runs and became a league phenomenon when he hit a then-unheard of 29 homers in 1919.

 Thomas Yawkey bought a dismal, down-and-out franchise in 1933, and immediately committed the money necessary to turn it around.
-He started by adding veteran stars like Jimmy Foxx and Joe Cronin, and over the next decade he mixed in home grown talent such as Bobby Doerr, Johnny Pesky, Dominic DiMaggio and a fresh-faced slugger from San Diego named Ted Williams.
+He started by adding veteran stars such as Jimmy Foxx and Joe Cronin, and during the next decade he mixed in home grown talent such as Bobby Doerr, Johnny Pesky, Dom DiMaggio and a fresh-faced slugger from San Diego named Ted Williams.
 This lineup of sluggers became one of baseball's best teams in the 1940's.

-But this offensive firepower could not break the "Curse of the Bambino" and for eight decades, the Red Sox fell victim to some of the most heartbreaking near-misses any team and its fans have had to endure.
-The Sox earned World Series berths in 1946, 1967, 1975, and 1986, losing each series in seven games.
+But this offensive firepower could not break the "Curse of the Bambino," and for eight decades the Red Sox fell victim to some of the most heartbreaking near-misses any team and its fans have endured.
+The Sox earned World Series berths in 1946, 1967, 1975 and 1986, losing each series in seven games.

 Twice the Red Sox played American League tiebreakers, both times at Fenway Park.
 They lost them both.
 They tied Cleveland for the 1948 pennant, only to be clobbered 8-3 in the playoff game.
 They tied the Yankees for the 1978 Eastern Division title only to lose an excruciating 5-4 game at Fenway.
 The Sox also lost playoff series to the hated Yankees in 1999 and an especially tough one in 2003.
 They also lost the 1949 pennant when, with a one-game lead over the Yankees, they came to New York for the last two games of the season and lost them both.

-Finally, one-hundred one years after the Boston Americans won the first World Series, eighty-six years after Carl Mays won the 1918 World Series, and eighty-four years after Harry Frazee's fire sale, the Red Sox reached the promised land in spectacular fashion.
+Finally, 101 years after the Boston Americans won the first World Series, 86 years after Carl Mays won the 1918 World Series, and 84 years after Harry Frazee's fire sale, the Red Sox reached the promised land in spectacular fashion.

-Led by ace Curt Schilling and sluggers Manny Ramirez and David Ortiz, they won the franchise's eleventh pennant in 2004 by becoming the first baseball team to ever win a seven game post-season series after being down 3-0; to make the victory sweeter, they did it against the rival Yankees.
+Led by ace Curt Schilling and sluggers Manny Ramirez and David Ortiz, they won the franchise's eleventh pennant in 2004 by becoming the first baseball team to ever win a seven game postseason series after trailing 3-0.
+To make the victory sweeter, they did it against the rival Yankees.
 They then dispatched the Cardinals in four straight in the World Series to raise their sixth World Championship banner on the flagpole of Fenway and burying forever the Bambino's curse.

 "Why did Johnson bat for Willoughby?
 Where were you when you heard Denny Galehouse was pitching against the Indians?
 How could Slaughter have scored from first?
 Why was Buckner still in the game?" - Dan Shaughnessy in The Curse of the Bambino (1990)